electrovir/element-vir/packages/element-vir/README.md

 export const MyWithUpdateState = defineElementNoInputs({
     tagName: 'my-with-update-state',
+    state() {
-    stateInitStatic: {
+        return {
             username: 'dev',
             /**
              * Use "as" to create state properties that can be types other than the initial value's
              * type.
 This is particularly useful when, as below, the initial value is undefined.
              */
             email: undefined as string | undefined,
+        };
     },
     render({state, updateState}) {
         return html`